 I was breaking a habit of holding myself back, in catering to other people’s comfort zones and expectations, a habit that had evolved from childhood, but then got amplified throughout my last relationship.
 I needed to free myself and I sensed that the way was through my voice.

-Ena Dahl is wearing the Maria Morgana Selene Slip Dress and Venus Wrap Skirt both in Onyx.
+Ena Dahl is wearing the Selene Slip Dress and Venus Wrap Skirt both in crepe silk in Onyx.